Handshaking Lemma and Interesting Tree Properties

 as T = 0, L = 1.

-Case 2: Root has two children, i.e., degree of root is 2.
+Case 2: Root has two children, i.e., the degree of the root is 2.

 Sum of degrees of nodes with two children except root + Sum of degrees of nodes with one child + Sum of degrees of leaves + Root's degree = 2 * (No. of Nodes - 1) Putting values of above terms, (T-1)*3 + S*2 + L + 2 = (S + T + L - 1)*2 Cancelling 2S from both sides.
 (T-1)*3 + L + 2 = (T + L - 1)*2 T - 1 = L - 2 T = L - 1

-Case 3: Root has one child, i.e., degree of root is 1.
+Case 3: Root has one child, i.e., the degree of the root is 1.

 Sum of degrees of nodes with two children + Sum of degrees of nodes with one child except root + Sum of degrees of leaves + Root's degree = 2 * (No. of Nodes - 1) Putting values of above terms, T*3 + (S-1)*2 + L + 1 = (S + T + L - 1)*2 Cancelling 2S from both sides.
 3*T + L -1 = 2*T + 2*L - 2 T - 1 = L - 2 T = L - 1